marisolgr/WestCoast_Climate_Stressors/README.md

 # WestCoast_Climate_Stressors
 Climate Stressors for the West Coast of North America: Drought, Hypoxia, HABs and Marine Heatwaves.
-CMIP6 models
+Using CMIP6 models we will investigate changes in intensity, seasonality, spatial distribution, frequency and co-ocurrence in these extreme events.